How LifeLines began

 |By Jan Arriens

 In November 1987 I happened to see a BBC documentary called Fourteen Days in May (please visit our Learn page for a link to this video) about the execution of Edward Earl Johnson in Mississippi.
 This quietly spoken, thoughtful young man was widely liked and respected.
 No one, from the warden to the chaplains to the other prisoners, wanted him to die.
-The agonising inevitability of his execution was dreadful enough, but as well as this there was the totally unexpected humanity of the other prisoners interviewed in the film.
+The agonising inevitability of his execution was dreadful enough, but as well as this there was the totally unexpected humanity of the other men on the row interviewed in the film.

 I wrote to thank them for what they had said.
 All three replied.
 Their names were Leo Edwards, Sam Johnson and John Irving.